ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       integer, intent(out) :: ierr

-* :f90:`subroutine adios2_remove_all_ios` DANGER ZONE: removes all IOs created with declare_io.
+* :f90:`subroutine adios2_remove_all_ios` DANGER ZONE: remove all IO objects created for this adios handler.
 This will effectively eliminate any parameter from the config xml file as well.

    .. code-block:: fortran